SadiePi/Codemon/README.md

 # Codemon - A Pokémon library for Deno

 Codemon is a WIP Pokémon library for Typescript using Deno.
-It faithfully implements mechanics from the games, and is designed to be as easy to use as possible.
+It faithfully implements mechanics from the games, and is designed to be as flexible and easy to use as possible.

 This project is still in alpha.
 Usage details are far from final and probably won't be perfectly consistent even within this README, but the library is already usable for various nontrivial tasks.